What Type of Magnesium is Best for Sleep?

 Magnesium’s Influence on Depression

-While the causes of depression vary, magnesium's role in managingbrain chemistry and hormonal imbalances makes it a ideal for depression management.
+While the causes of depression vary, magnesium's role in managing brain chemistry and hormonal imbalances makes it ideal for depression management.
 In fact, according to The Journal of the American Board of Family Medicine, magnesium supplementation has been linked to improvements in symptoms of major depression

 Managing Stress through Magnesium

-Research suggests that magnesium plays a critical role in managing stress.
-Magnesium may help to control the chemical messengers (neurotransmitters) in the brain, producing a calming effect on the body.
-Additionally, it can assist in regulating your stress response system and cortisol levels.
-People with low magnesium often feel more stressed, creating a negative cycle.
-Therefore, ensuring adequate magnesium intake becomes crucial, especially in high-stress situations.
+According to research, Magnesium has been show tocontrol the chemical messengers (neurotransmitters) in the brain, producing a calming effect on the body.
+This helps assist in regulating your stress response system and cortisol levels.

 The Connection Between Magnesium and Sleep Quality